Chatchanan-V/PRiDAN/README.md

 A ranking result can be obtained by computing distance between features vectors of a query image and gallery images and ranking the values according to the distance.

 ### Re-ranking result
+Below is the qualitative results of three ranking methods.

 ![Compare_3_ranking_list_2](https://user-images.githubusercontent.com/94464876/149622359-cec64dd0-8ca9-4ede-bf54-268aedb89d3a.png)

 <!-- ### Visualization -->